Verification

 If possible use MHL files as they are standardised and they support both MD5 and xxHash checksums along with file sizes.

-ARRI ALE metadata files can also be parsed and the durations used to ensure all ARI or ARX frames are present.
+When enabled ARRI ALE metadata files will also be parsed and the durations used to ensure all ARI or ARX frames are present.
 However these files do not contain checksums.

 Verify existing files